-We’re talking about hours maybe even days or weeks depending on how much time you have to write.
+We’re talking about hours, maybe even days or weeks depending on how deep you go with your topic.

 Don’t be in such a hurry to finish writing your cornerstone posts either, just so that you can get something out on your blog to promote.

 - Organize the structure of your cornerstone content properly.
-This includes your headline, sub-headers, intros, paragraphs, closing chapter, conclusion etc before writing.
+This includes your headline, sub-headers, intros, paragraphs, closing chapter, conclusion etc, all before writing.

 - Don’t edit anything, just focus on writing first, regardless of how long it takes you.